vppmatt/react-labs/04 - Component State.md

-## 1.5 triggering a re-render...

-Why doesnt this reflect the changes on screen?
+## 1.5 Why doesnt this reflect the changes on screen?

 ```
 const Greeting = (props: GreetingProps): JSX.Element => {